ashwinravi1259/docs-test-fork/docs/sdk/serverless-signing/run-once.md

 ## Using a Single Node to Send a Transaction

 :::warning
-The value returned from the function provided to `runOnce` must return a value which can be serialized with `toString` otherwise you will recieve a return value of `[ERROR]`
+The value returned from the function provided to `runOnce` must return a value which can be serialized with `toString` otherwise you will receive a return value of `[ERROR]`
 :::

 ```js